Pets

 What Is The Difference Between Pet Fee, Pet Deposit & Pet Rent?

 Things can get a bit complicated when it comes to allowing pets in your rentals.
-There are various ways to charge, different rules depending on location, and your personal decisions on what kinds of pets to allow.
+There are various ways to charge, different rules depending on location, and your personal decisions on what kinds of pets to allow in your pet policies.

 Pet fees, pet deposits, and pet rent are three of the most common charges related to pets and rentals.

-You should understand all of these options well.
+You should understand all of these options well to create a successful pet friendly rental.

-It’s important to the success of your business to decide how pets fit into your strategy and what you will charge to allow pets on your properties.
+It’s important to the success of your business to decide how pets fit into your strategy and what pet deposits and fees you will charge to allow pets on your properties.

 In this article, we will look at what each pet fee is, how you can utilize it, and the differences between them.